HajiraNayyab45/CyberSecurity_Internship/README.md

-🔐 Code Alpha Cybersecurity Internship
+🔐 Cybersecurity Internship

 📌 Overview
-This repository contains my work for the Code Alpha Cybersecurity Internship.
+This repository contains my work for the Cybersecurity Internship.
 It includes hands-on projects, tasks, and assignments related to cybersecurity concepts, tools, and techniques.

 📂 Tasks